The bridges that connect Brooklyn and Manhattan don't have enough space to maintain physical distance.

 The neighborhoods on each side would be better connected, and residents could enjoy what the neighborhood on the other side of the bridge has to offer.
 These areas may also benefit from less congestion and pollution from cars as biking becomes more attractive.
 Businesses that offer local delivery, such as restaurants, could expand their delivery area because of the more reliable, reduced biking travel times across the bridge.

-How would this impact the lives of working people in New York City?
+How would this affect the lives of working people in New York City?

 Wait, I thought bridges were supposed to carry cars?